The wish list!

 and a Triumph (though a 1850HL as opposed to the Dolomite Sprint pictured!) but it was a bit old fashioned for my liking!

 Another Vauxhall after the Manta?
-Well nearly, it was a favourite but real life took over (I got married!).
+Well nearly, it was a favourite but real life took over (I got married!) so the purchase price of one of these wasn't an option at the time.

 I got keen on Citroens at one point and liked the look of a BX Meteor, the potential service costs of hydropneumatic suspension scared me off though so I ended up getting the ZX.

-While I had my 190E I spotted this gorgeous low mileage and well cared for F plate Mercedes 300CE coupe, was so so tempted but couldn't justify it (though did end up getting the 220E which came close!)
+While I had my 190E I spotted this gorgeous low mileage and well cared for F plate Mercedes 300CE coupe, was so so tempted but couldn't justify it (though did end up getting the E220 which came close!).
+It was shortly before I actually got the E220 I actually looked at and tried an E200 automatic in Dorset looking exactly like the car I finally bought being 'lettuce green with mushroom cloth ' interior!

 Oh my!
 Now this WAS a flight of fancy, just before going on holiday in 2014 I spotted one of these in a dealership in Jersey, they let me have a drive and it was gorgeous!!
 It would be lovely to have one but may use a bit more fuel than the A class being a V8!!

-Slightly left field perhaps but been very tempted by this lovely cosseted modern classic (always like this particular model for its style and practicality - would look better on Merc alloys though!); as I write this its been on a specialist classic car website for a few weeks and just had a price reduction, a heck of a lot of car for the money but not terribly easy to justify buying an older car when I am pretty happy with the two newer ones I already have..., never mind!!
+Slightly left field perhaps but was very tempted by this lovely cosseted modern classic (always like this particular model for its style and practicality - would look better on Merc alloys though!); it had been on a specialist classic car website for a few weeks and just had a price reduction, a heck of a lot of car for the money but not terribly easy to justify buying an older car when I was pretty happy already with the two newer ones (A-classes) I already had..., never mind!!

 Ah well..., one common theme from my early teens to now has been that I love Morgan sports cars and it is still something guaranteed to make me look twice..., though devotions have been divided even since that time with the 70's/80's R107 series Mercedes SL..., perhaps one day if the lottery win comes up!